-Every now and then, the team at Gamingslots take a break from the world of video slots and go and have a look at other casino products on the market.
+Every now and then, the team at Gamingslots takes a break from the world of video slots and go and have a look at other casino products on the market.
 Our interest has recently been drawn to the interesting and unique world of Live Dealer casino.
 We decided to contact one of the leading experts in Live Dealer, Neil Walker, and find out what there is to know about this fairly new form of online gambling.

 What is a Live Dealer casino and how does it differ from normal online casino play?

-Live Dealer or Live Casino is an online gaming product where you play tables games using real cards, tables and Roulette wheels that are operated by real dealers/croupiers.
-It’s as close to being in a real bricks and mortar casino as you can get, without actually leaving your home.
+Live Dealer or Live Casino is an online gaming product where you play tables games using real cards, tables, and Roulette wheels that are operated by real dealers/croupiers.
+It’s as close to being in a real bricks-and-mortar casino as you can get, without actually leaving your home.

-The tables are located either in purpose-built studios or in land based casinos.
+The tables are located either in purpose-built studios or in land-based casinos.
 Clever bits of technology bring together the live experience with the online world, so you can play at the tables on your computer or mobile device from anywhere you like.